 The MALESTROM looks at some of the most terrifying scenes in horror film history

 On that basis we decided to compile just a smidgen of some of the most terrifying scenes the horror industry has produced.
-We openly accept there are many more and would love to hear your thoughts in the comments, and as a word to the wise we left out Danny on his tricycle in ‘The Shining’, the red hood chase in ‘Don’t Look Now’, and the Nanny in ‘The Omen’ – if you haven’t seen them then do so now.
+We openly accept there are many more and would love to hear your thoughts in the comments, and as a word to the wise we left out Danny’s discovery while on his tricycle in ‘The Shining’, the red hood chase in ‘Don’t Look Now’, and that bit with the Nanny in ‘The Omen’ – if you haven’t seen them then do so now.
 There’s some obvious and some less so, but we advise you turn off the lights and enjoy some serious scares!
 Oh yeah and major spoiler alert of course.

 Blair Witch Project – It was way back in 1999 when The Blair Witch Project caused mayhem in cinemas the world over.
 The handheld, nauseating, home video original that sparked to this day a raft of found footage impersonators.
 There’s plenty of scares throughout but this culminating scene is pretty darn disturbing, especially when you’ve spent the previous 80 minutes hanging off the edge of your seat.